-- 2.1 That the Cabinet recommend that the Council approve the following recommendations for the financial year 2023/24:- - (i) that the Council Tax discount for second homes remains at 0% unless the government brings forward legislation to enable a Second Home Premium to be charged for the 2023/24 financial year.
-If this is the case, the premium should be set at the highest level allowed for by the legislation. - (ii) the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remain at 0%. - (iii) that a Long-Term Empty Property Premium continues at the maximum percentage allowed for by the current legislation for the 2023/24 financial year. and to charge the said premium a year after a property has been empty if the government brings forward legislation to allow this - (iv) that the Director of Revenues & Benefits be given delegated authority to determine any individual local discount applications received from Council Taxpayers during the 2023/24 financial year under section 13A(1)(c) of the Local Government Finance Act 1992. - 2.2 That the Cabinet recommends that the Council approves the same Council Tax Reduction Scheme for 2023/24 which has operated successfully since 2013/14.
+- 2.1 That the Council accepts the recommendations of the Cabinet and that the Council approves the following recommendations for the financial year 2023/24:- - (i) that the Council Tax discount for second homes remains at 0% unless the government brings forward legislation to enable a Second Home Premium to be charged for the 2023/24 financial year.
+If this is the case, the premium should be set at the highest level allowed for by the legislation. - (ii) the Council Tax discounts for empty properties, including the discounts that replaced the previous Class A and C Council Tax exemptions, remain at 0%. - (iii) that a Long-Term Empty Property Premium continues at the maximum percentage allowed for by the current legislation for the 2023/24 financial year. and to charge the said premium a year after a property has been empty if the government brings forward legislation to allow this - (iv) that the Director of Revenues & Benefits be given delegated authority to determine any individual local discount applications received from Council Taxpayers during the 2023/24 financial year under section 13A(1)(c) of the Local Government Finance Act 1992. - 2.2 That the Council approve the same Council Tax Reduction Scheme for 2023/24 which has operated successfully since 2013/14.
 The scheme is based on the Default Scheme Regulations, updated to reflect changes made via the Prescribed Requirements Amendment Regulations and with War Disabled Pensions, War Widow, Pensions and Armed Forces Compensation scheme payments disregarded in full when calculating a claimant's income.
-The same disregards should also apply to Housing Benefit and claims for Discretionary Housing Payment (DHP). - 2.3 That the Cabinet recommends to the Council to resolve that the Council Tax Base for 2023/24 for the Whole City is 135,955.46 equivalent Band D properties, for Montpelier Square alone 91.68 equivalent Band D properties and for Queen's Park 3,637.83 equivalent Band D properties. - 2.4 That the Cabinet recommends to the Council to resolve that the figures set out in paragraph 2.3 above for the Council Tax Base for 2023/24 be used by the Council to make a determination pursuant to the requirements of the Local Government Finance Act 1992.
+The same disregards should also apply to Housing Benefit and claims for Discretionary Housing Payment (DHP). - 2.3 That the Council resolve that the Council Tax Base for 2023/24 for the Whole City is 135,955.46 equivalent Band D properties, for Montpelier Square alone 91.68 equivalent Band D properties and for Queen's Park 3,637.83 equivalent Band D properties. - 2.4 That the Council resolve that the figures set out in paragraph 2.3 above for the Council Tax Base for 2023/24 be used by the Council to make a determination pursuant to the requirements of the Local Government Finance Act 1992.